 Class PrimitiveDoubleArraySubject

-• public final class PrimitiveDoubleArraySubject
+public final class PrimitiveDoubleArraySubject extends Subject

-A Subject for double[].
+A subject for double[].

 Author: